Aliases for VDAC1 Gene

 GeneCards Summary for VDAC1 Gene

 VDAC1 (Voltage Dependent Anion Channel 1) is a Protein Coding gene.
-Diseases associated with VDAC1 include Cystic Fibrosis and Gerstmann-Straussler Disease.
-Among its related pathways are HTLV-I infection and Apoptosis and survival_Regulation of Apoptosis by Mitochondrial Proteins.
-GO annotations related to this gene include protein kinase binding and voltage-gated anion channel activity.
+Diseases associated with VDAC1 include Influenza and Mitochondrial Myopathy.
+Among its related pathways are Statin Pathway and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and voltage-gated anion channel activity.
 An important paralog of this gene is VDAC2.

 Forms a channel through the mitochondrial outer membrane and also the plasma membrane.
 The channel at the outer mitochondrial membrane allows diffusion of small hydrophilic molecules; in the plasma membrane it is involved in cell volume regulation and apoptosis.
 It adopts an open conformation at low or zero membrane potential and a closed conformation at potentials above 30-40 mV.
 The open state has a weak anion selectivity whereas the closed state is cation-selective (PubMed:11845315, PubMed:18755977, PubMed:20230784, PubMed:8420959).
+Binds various signaling molecules, including the sphingolipid ceramide, the phospholipid phosphatidylcholine, and the sterol cholesterol (PubMed:31015432).
 May participate in the formation of the permeability transition pore complex (PTPC) responsible for the release of mitochondrial products that triggers apoptosis (PubMed:15033708, PubMed:25296756).
+May mediate ATP export from cells (PubMed:30061676).